Linda-Imeri/Security_Project/README.md

       With this command each letter is replaced with its alphabetical position.
       Thus letter "a" is encoded subdomain1, letter "b" subdomain2,    etc.

+4. Create-user

+      Creates a public / private RSA pair with the names <name> .xml and <name> .pub.xml within the key directory.

+5. Delete-user

+      Removes all existing user keys.

+6. Import-key

+      Exports the user's public or private key from the key directory.

+7. Export-key

+      Imports the user's public or private key from the given path and places it in the key directory.

+8. Write-message

+      Writes an encrypted message dedicated to a user.

+9. Read-message

+      Decrypts and displays the encrypted message in the console.

 # Instructions for using the program